MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 63: 08.12.19
+* Continued the course (79%).
+Just one video away from finishing all the test cases!

 ## Day 62: 07.12.19
 * Not working... again.
 And I can't continue the course...
 I even downloaded the source files without luck.
 Did some Scrimba instead.